Offensive Behaviour Charges in Queensland

-Offensive behaviour in Queensland is governed by the Summary Offences Act 2005, and falls under Division 1 of the Act relating to offences about quality of community use of public places.
-These offences originated in 2003 under the Vagrants, Gaming and Other offences Act 1931 (repealed) to make it an offence to behave in a disorderly manner where the behaviour was likely to interfere with the public’s passage through, or enjoyment of, a public place.
+Offensive behaviour in Queensland is governed by the Summary Offences Act 2005.
+The offence falls under Division 1 of the Act relating to the quality of community use of public places.
+These offences originated in 2003 under the Vagrants, Gaming and Other offences Act 1931 (now repealed), which made it an offence to behave in a disorderly manner where the behaviour was likely to interfere with the public’s passage through, or enjoyment of, a public place.

 - public nuisance

 - wilful exposure

 - being drunk in a public place.

 There was previously a need for the offending behaviour to be directed at another person.
 The change in the wording of the Act now has the effect that an offence may take place even when there is no intention to create a nuisance.

 A person suspected of committing one of these offences will be arrested or summonsed to attend the Magistrates Court.

 The public nuisance laws are designed to target people who behave in a disorderly way, an offensive way, a threatening way, or a violent way.
 This includes the use of offensive, obscene, or abusive language, or a person who uses language in a threatening manner.
 A controversial aspect of public nuisance laws is that it is not necessary for a person to make a complaint about the behaviour of another person before a police officer can lay charges.
 The controversy lies in whether the behaviour is offensive if no complaints from the public about the behaviour have been made.
 The penalties for public nuisance normally result in a fine; however, a person can receive up to six months imprisonment depending on the nature of the offence.

 Urinating in a public place, and wilful exposure